Turn saving tax dollars into a family tradition

 - For children under age 13 (or other qualifying dependents), you may be eligible for a credit for a percentage of your dependent care expenses.
 Eligible expenses are limited to $3,000 for one dependent, $6,000 for two or more.
 Income-based limits reduce the credit percentage but don’t phase it out altogether.

-- If you adopt, you may be able to take a credit or use an employer adoption assistance program income exclusion; both are limited to $13,460 for 2016, up from $13,400 for 2015.
+- If you adopt, you may be able to take a credit or use an employer adoption assistance program income exclusion; both are limited to $13,570 for 2017, up from $13,460 for 2016.
 An income-based phaseout also applies.

 You can redirect up to $5,000 of pretax income to an employer-sponsored child and dependent care Flexible Spending Account.
 The plan then pays or reimburses you for child and dependent care expenses.
 You can’t claim a tax credit for expenses reimbursed through an FSA.

 If you own a business, consider hiring your children.
 As the business owner, you can deduct their pay, and other tax benefits may apply.
-They can earn as much as the standard deduction for singles ($6,300 for 2016, same as 2015) and pay zero federal income tax.
-They can earn an additional $5,500 annually in 2016 (same as 2015) without paying current tax if they contribute it to a traditional IRA.
+They can earn as much as the standard deduction for singles ($6,350 for 2017, up from $6,300 for 2016) and pay zero federal income tax.
+They can earn an additional $5,500 annually in 2017 (same as 2016) without paying current tax if they contribute it to a traditional IRA.
 Warning: They must perform actual work and be paid in line with what you’d pay nonfamily employees for the same work.

 Roth IRAs can be perfect for teenagers because they likely have many years to let their accounts grow tax-free.
 (See the Case Study “Roth IRAs: A powerful savings tool for teens.”)

-The 2016 annual contribution limits is the lesser of $5,500 (same as 2015) or 100% of earned income, reduced by any traditional IRA contributions.
-Contributions aren’t deductible, but if the child earns no more than the standard deduction for singles ($6,300 for 2016, same as 2015) and has no unearned income, he or she will pay zero federal income tax anyway.
+The 2017 annual contribution limits is the lesser of $5,500 (same as 2016) or 100% of earned income, reduced by any traditional IRA contributions.
+Contributions aren’t deductible, but if the child earns no more than the standard deduction for singles ($6,350 for 2017, up from $6,300 for 2016) and has no unearned income, he or she will pay zero federal income tax anyway.
 If a child’s earned income exceeds the standard deduction, the income likely will be taxed at only 10% or 15%.
 So the tax-free treatment of future qualified distributions will probably be well worth the loss of any current deduction.